ahwayakchih/nobbic/README.markdown

 ## Installation

-You can download ZIP archive with this project from [GitHub](https://github.com/ahwayakchih/nobbic/archive/main.zip) and unzip it to selected directory, or git clone repository if you already have `git` installed:
+You can download ZIP archive with this project from [GitHub](https://github.com/ahwayakchih/nobbic/archive/main.zip) and unzip it to selected directory, or clone repository if you already have [`git`](https://git-scm.com/) installed:

 ```sh
 git clone https://github.com/ahwayakchih/nobbic.git